Commodity Fetishism

 - 1972: Jean Baudrillard, in For a Critique of the Political Economy of the Sign, developed the notion of sign value, arguing that consumer goods are prized for what they signify socially as much as for any use.

-In this analytic sense, the phenomenon is "expressed" whenever people relate to goods, prices, and money as autonomous forces with their own agency (treating market outcomes as facts of nature rather than as products of human organisation.
-In everyday life it appears as the intuition that a price simply is what something is worth, or that branded objects carry an almost mystical aura detached from the conditions of their production) a thread that connects this concept to brand worship and to the magical thinking of the lucky charm.
+In this analytic sense, the phenomenon is "expressed" whenever people relate to goods, prices, and money as autonomous forces with their own agency, treating market outcomes as facts of nature rather than as products of human organisation.
+In everyday life it appears as the intuition that a price simply is what something is worth, or that branded objects carry an almost mystical aura detached from the conditions of their production.
+That thread connects the concept to brand worship and to the magical thinking of the lucky charm.

 This is a concept in economic and social theory, not a personal trait, paraphilia, or clinical condition, so it has no psychological mechanism in the clinical sense.
 Its interest to scholars lies in explaining how social relations come to be perceived as relations between things, and how that misperception sustains itself.
 The nearest psychological analogue is the broad human tendency to attribute agency, value, and even personality to inanimate objects, a tendency that also underlies consumer attachment and animistic thinking.